-[Author’s Note: This is Part 1 in a five-part series on functional mobility self-assessment and restoration for runners.
-See also Part 2 on trunk rotational mobility, Part 3 on foot and ankle mobility, and Part 4 on knee mobility.]
+[Author’s Note: This is Part 1 in a six-part series on functional mobility self-assessment and restoration for runners.
+See also Part 2 on trunk rotational mobility, Part 3 on foot and ankle mobility, Part 4 on knee mobility, Part 5 on trunk extension, and Part 6 on hip abduction and rotation mobility.]

 Happy New Year!
 Here’s to another year of running far and–if we can help it–relatively fast.